-How to make a simple costume for kids based on The Pirate Fairy.
-The pieces can be used again, and again, for different costumes over the years.
+Make a simple costume for kids based on Disney’s The Pirate Fairy movie.
+The best part is the pieces can be used over the years for different costumes.

 Both Marisol and Flynn decided they want to dress as pirates this year for Halloween.

 Flynn’s been a pirate three times already, it seems to be his thing, but for the last two years, I’ve handmade costumes for him – Mr Bump and LEGO Lord Vampyre.
 I’m sure I could have thrown together a DIY costume for him this year, but I decided to just purchase a new pirate shirt for him (from Party City), pair it with black pants that were already in his closet and re-use his pirate hat, hook and eye patch from previous years.
 So simple.

 I was surprised when Marisol suggested The Pirate Fairy to me.
 She did this only a couple of days before we were headed to a social media event where the kids had been asked to wear costumes.